themgineer/Ultrix-Audio-Shuffling-Generator/README.md

-# **Audio Breakaway Generator for Ultrix Database**
+# **Audio Shuffling Generator for Ultrix Database**

-This is a short, simple script that will take a list of source names and output a CSV of the audio breakouts.
+This is a short, simple script that will take a list of source names and output a CSV containing corresponding audio shuffling labels.

 The GUI interface is pretty simple.
 It asks for a source list filename, a number of audio channels, how you want your audio grouped, and an output filename.
 Once all of those are provided, just hit the `Go` button and it should provide a CSV file depending on the data structure of the input file.
 More on that below.